 Why Build Your Own Hyperconverged Infrastructure Solution?

-Published On: 13th June 2022//4.6 min read//Tags: , , , , //
+Published On: 7th February 2025//4.8 min read//Tags: , , , , //

 As with everything in IT, there are multiple ways to achieve this.
-You can purchase a prebuilt, preconfigured appliance, or alternatively, you can “build-your-own (BYO)” solution from scratch.
-Although each method has their pros and cons, in this blog post, we’re looking specifically at the benefits of building your own HCI solution.
+You can purchase a prebuilt, preconfigured appliance, or you can “build-your-own (BYO)” solution from scratch.

 BYO HCI benefits - Right-size the solution

-1. Right-Size The Solution
+1. You Can Right-Size The Solution

-This is especially important with the Internet-of-Things (IoT) or in ROBO/edge computing environments, where a small footprint (power/cooling/physical size) may be required.
-For harsh environments, the BYO approach makes it possible to build hardened/fanless solutions, which is not an option with the purpose-built appliances, which are aimed at “clean” datacenter environments.
+For harsh environments, the BYO approach makes it possible to build hardened or fan-less solutions, which might not be an option with purpose-built solutions.
+This is because they’re usually aimed at “clean” datacenter environments.

 BYO HCI benefits - Best of breed technology

-2. Best Of Breed Technology
+2. It’s Best Of Breed Technology

-Building a hyperconverged solution enables a wider choice of technologies to be used to fit both performance and cost requirements.
 BYO allows you to select each individual component, including server brand, number of CPUs and model, memory DIMM size and configuration, disk capacity and type (NVMe, SSD, HDD, memory channel storage), and network adapters (1 GbE, 10 GbE, InfiniBand).

 Additionally, the BYO model makes it possible to swap out and replace individual components as they become available, enabling the early adoption of new technologies, rather than having to wait or rely on the appliance vendors to build a new model.